MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_stream_close.md

 ## -description

 On closure of KS pin, used for streaming audio, send **IOCTL_SBAUD_STREAM_CLOSE**.
-This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.
+This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters